Chelsea and I went fully digital with our New Year card this year. If you missed it, lament not, it’s still online.

 People often ask me if working on these cases has made me wary of flying?
 No. But I do check what sort of aircraft I’m boarding.
 Tonight it’s a Boeing 737-800.
 This is part of a fleet of aircraft generally referred to as 737NG, or Next Generation.
 They have a good safety record.

-At HLG we handle personal injury cases of all kinds.
+At HLG we handle a variety of personal injury cases, including civil rights.
 Please let me know if we can help with anything.

 The Art of Not Giving a Fu*k